Quickly growing in popularity, low-carb diets are increasingly a topic of hot debate in the media.

 We’ll go through each of these sections in more detail a little later.

-Many recent studies have highlighted the health benefits of a low-carb diet.
+Many recent studies have highlighted the benefits of a low-carb diet.

 Here are four proven benefits of low-carb diets, all based on the latest science.

-1. Low-Carb Diets Reduce Blood Glucose and Insulin Levels
+1. A Reduction in Blood Glucose and Insulin Levels

-Out of the three macronutrients, it’s a fact that carbohydrate has the biggest effect on blood sugar (1).
+First of all, it’s a fact that carbohydrate has the biggest effect on blood sugar out of the three macronutrients (1).

 The graph below shows the results of a study that compared the influence of a low-calorie diet and low-carb diet on blood glucose levels.